cchauve/AGO-pipeline/doc/manual.md

-The header file [anopheles_X_ALE_header.yaml (line 43)](../example/anopheles_X_ALE_header.yaml) illustrates how the results of computations obtained with a different pipeline (in this case the MSAs computed by the GeneRax-based pipeline) can be reused as input data.
+The header file [anopheles_X_ALE_header.yaml (line 43)](../example/anopheles_X_ALE_header.yaml) illustrates how the results of computations obtained with a different pipeline (in this case the MSAs computed by the `GeneRax` pipeline) can be reused as input data.

 Also, depending on the implemented pipeline, some data are not needed nor will be computed.
-For example, the GeneRax-based pipeline does not generate gene trees, but directly reconciled gene trees from the MSAs, so the fields related to gene trees in the template header have been deleted.
+For example, the `GeneRax` pipeline does not generate gene trees, but directly reconciled gene trees from the MSAs, so the fields related to gene trees in the template header have been deleted.

 Finally, the last section, `tools:` contains the parameters of the external tools integrated into the pipeline.
 There is a section per
 tool: it requires to be edited for the tools included in the pipeline, and can be deleted for the tools that are not part of the pipeline.

-Once a header file has been edited, a full parameters file can be created by the command
+Once a header file has been edited, a full parameters YAML file can be created by the AGO command
 ```
 python src/AGO.py <parameters file to be created> create <edited header file> <included tools: subset of MACSE, IQ-TREE, GeneRax, ALE, DeCoSTAR, SPPDCJ>
 ```